Radon Testing

 Exposure to radon is the second leading cause of lung cancer in the U.S. The U.S. Environmental Protection Agency (EPA) estimates that radon causes 15,000 to 22,000 lung cancer deaths in the country each year.
 Radon can be inhaled into the lungs, where it undergoes radioactive decay.
 As it decays, radon releases tiny bursts of energy called alpha particles, which can harm sensitive lung tissue by damaging the DNA.
 This damaged DNA can lead to lung cancer.

-For more information on Radon, check out the EPA Radon page.
+For more information on Radon, check out the EPA Radon Page

-I do not perform any mitigation work.
 I am happy to pass along the relevant information to you once I have performed the test, but you will need to contact a professional mitigation company if I find high Radon levels in your home.